hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 metaDescription: "Learn about the core concepts of GraphQL - document, operation, fields, arguments, variables, aliases, fragments and directives"
 ---

-GraphQL introduces new set of concepts for someone coming from a REST API background.
-In this section we will look at the core concepts of GraphQL from a client / frontend perspective.
+GraphQL introduces a new set of concepts for someone coming from a REST API background.
+In this section, we will look at the core concepts of GraphQL from a client/frontend perspective.

 ## GraphQL document
 The content of a GraphQL request string is called the GraphQL document.
 This is a simple example of a document: